FaxHack/Cracked.io-ServerEmulator/README.md

 V 1.0 - Released Emulator

 V 1.1 - Added way to successfully rolled back modifications to the hosts file upon closure of the tool.

+# DMCA VIOLATIONS
+Does this projects violates DMCA?
+Absolutely not.

+This program only show a method that can be done manually without any problem.
+It is basically a clone of the original cracked.io auth Server.
+This can be done by everyone, and it does not interact with Process Memory.

+It does not modify programs in any way.